 Instructions

-- Mix the eggs, melted butter, vanilla Extract, and pumpkin puree in a mixing bowl until creamy and fully incorporated.
+- In a mixing bowl, combine the eggs, melted butter, vanilla extract, and pumpkin puree.
+Mix until the mixture is creamy and fully incorporated.

 - Then add all the dry ingredients: almond flour, coconut flour, baking powder, sweetener, cinnamon, xanthan gum, and pumpkin pie spice to a bowl and mix until well combined.

-- Wrap the dough in plastic foil and let it sit for a few minutes.
+- Wrap the dough in plastic wrap and let it sit for 10-15 minutes.
+This step allows the ingredients to meld together and makes the dough easier to shape.

-- Bake the pumpkin scones for 25 minutes or until lightly golden brown.
+- Place the scones on the prepared baking sheet and bake for about 25 minutes or until they are lightly golden brown.
+The kitchen will smell amazing!

 - Meanwhile, make the maple glaze.
 Add all the ingredients to a bowl and whisk until everything is well combined.